sandervandevelde/nmeaparser/README.md

 The example app only supports Windows due to the usage of the System.IO.Ports library.

 ## NuGet

 You can use this library as a Nuget Package:

     Install-Package svelde-nmea-parser -Version 1.0.0

+## Tested devices

+The following devices are used to test the parser:

+* BEITIAN USB GNSS GPS Receiver BN-85U
+* GRB-288 Bluetooth GPS mouse
+* GSpace GS-R238 GPS mouse

+*Note: If you want to have your GPS device tested, please send me a DM in twitter @svelde*